 Lunchtime and after-school clubs may be accessed by all children.
 Additional support can be put in place if and when needed to support additional needs.
-We have a positive lunchtime club, staffed by teachers, which can support children who struggle at lunchtimes.

 We have a committed team of staff who may be involved in supporting your child at High Street Primary Academy.